-Note 4 - Natural Sciences: Students intending the manufacturing management major at WWU should consult WWU regarding the selection of natural science courses required for admission to the major.
+Note 2 - Natural Sciences: Students intending to transfer to the manufacturing management major at WWU should consult WWU regarding the selection of natural science courses required for admission to the major.

-Note 5 - Business Courses: International students who completed a business law course specific to their home country must take a business law course at a U.S. institution in order to demonstrate proficieny in U.S. business law.
+Note 3 - Business Courses: International students who completed a business law course specific to their home country must take a business law course at a U.S. institution in order to demonstrate proficiency in U.S. business law.

-Universities with a lower division Business Law requirement: UW (all campuses), WSU (all campuses), EWU, CWU, WWU, Gonzaga, SMU, SPU, Whitworth.
+Note 4 - Business Courses: Universities with a lower division Business Law requirement are: UW (all campuses), WSU (all campuses), EWU, CWU, WWU, Gonzaga, SMU, SPU, Whitworth.

-The following institutions do not require a lower division Business Law course and agree to accept the course taken as part of this degree as a lower division elective, but generally not as an equivalent to the course required at the upper division: Heritage, PLU, SU, and Walla Walla University.
+Note 5 - Business Courses: The following institutions do not require a lower division Business Law course and agree to accept the course taken as part of this degree as a lower division elective, but generally not as an equivalent to the course required at the upper division: Heritage, PLU, SU, and Walla Walla University.

-Note 6 - General Electives: Four institutions have requirements for admission to the major that go beyond those specified above.
+Note 6 - Electives: Four institutions have requirements for admission to the major that go beyond those specified above.
 Students can meet these requirements by careful selection of the elective.
+Details listed below.